icapistrano/boiler_plates/three_webpack/README.md

 Getting Started

 1. With node installed in your system, run commands:
-    - npm intall three --save
+    - npm install three --save
-    - npm install webpack webpack-cli --save-dev
+    - npm install webpack webpack-cli webpack-dev-server html-webpack-plugin --save-dev

-2. Create webpack.config.json to target input and output file
+2. Create webpack.config.json for webpack-related configurations

 3. Configure package.json and add:
-    - "build": "webpack --config webpack.config.js"
+    - "build": "webpack"
+    - "start": "webpack-dev-server --open"

 4. Run command:
-    - npm run build
+    - npm run start

-5. In your index.html, source output file
+**webpack-dev-server creates a server for development only -> for hot-reloading in my case..**
+**html-webpack-plugin generates its own html, look into webpack documentation for loading own html files** **index.html is not used**